dezlymacauley/shell-scripting-study-journal/cli_commands.md

 `Ctrl + A`  = Move the cursor to the beginning of a command `Ctrl + E`  = Move the cursor to the end of a command `Tab`       = Provide auto complete suggestions
+`Ctrl + W`  = Delete a word from your terminal prompt this is quite useful when you have made a mistake but you haven't run the command yet.

 `echo`      = prints out a message.
 E.g. `echo "I'm a hacker lol"`